ahmetkarakus0/attribute-scope/README.md

 - Non-intrusive styling that preserves original element styles
 - Efficient event handling and memory management
 - Chrome storage sync for persistent button visibility preferences
-- Tooltip system for easy data-test-id visualization
+- Tooltip system for easy attribute visualization
+- Java Smart Copy option for java selenium
+- Attribute name can be set to any attribute name

 ## Styling